December 16, 2022

 All of these actions cause perturbations to a system that always operates near its limits.
 How much are our systems of commerce underperforming – because our government can’t keep its hands off of the controls of a system that it doesn’t understand?

 This article was first published by American Thinker.
 Author Bio: John Green is a political refugee from Minnesota, now residing in Idaho.
 He has written for American Thinker, American Free News Network, and The Blue State Conservative.
 His work has been featured on The Dan Bongino Show, World View Weekend Broadcast with Brannon House, and Steel on Steel with John Loeffler.
-He can be followed on Facebook or reached at greenjeg@gmail.com.
+He can be followed on Facebook or reached at [email protected].

 ANP EMERGENCY FUNDRAISER: With non-stop censorship and 'big tech' attacks upon independent media, donations from readers are absolutely critical in keeping All News Pipeline online.
 So if you like stories like this, please consider donating to ANP.
+All donations are greatly appreciated and will absolutely be used to keep us in this fight for the future of America.

 Thank you and God Bless.
 Susan and Stefan.